PIGNet: A physics-informed deep learning model toward generalized drug-target interaction predictions

-Recently, deep neural networks (DNNs) have been widely studied as a potential surrogate for improving the accuracy of DTI predictions\supercite{7863032,Ozturk2018,Thafar2019,Lipinski2019,Tsubaki2019,Lee2019,Zheng2020}.
-The main advantage of DNN-based DTI models is the models' ability to extract the relevant features directly from raw data as inputs without handcrafted feature descriptions\supercite{Gawehn2016}.
-Among various DNN-based DTI models, the structure-based approach stands out for its accuracy; the spatial coordination of the protein and ligand is crucial in determining their interactions\supercite{Panday2019}.
-Some of the promising approaches utilize a 3-dimensional convolutional neural network (3D CNN) \supercite{Imrie2018, Stepniewska-dziubinska2018, Jimenez2018, Mohan, Ragoza2017} or a graph neural network (GNN)\supercite{Feinberg2018,Torng2019,Lim2019}.
-Both approaches significantly improved the accuracy of DTI prediction compared to docking calculations.
+Among various deep learning-based models, the structure-based approach stands out for its accuracy; the spatial coordination of the protein and ligand is crucial in determining their interactions\cite{panday2019silico}.
+Some of the promising studies utilize 3-dimensional convolutional neural networks (3D CNNs) \cite{Imrie2018,Stepniewska-dziubinska2018, Jimenez2018, Mohan, Ragoza2017,doi:10.1021/acs.jcim.9b00927, doi:10.1021/acsomega.9b01997,kwon2020ak,hassan2020rosenet,doi:10.1021/acs.jcim.0c01306}, graph neural networks (GNNs)\cite{Feinberg2018,Torng2019,Kim2019,doi:10.1021/acs.jcim.0c01306}, or feed-forward neural networks based on the atomic environment vectors\cite{meli2021learning}.
+These state-of-the-art approaches had significantly improved the accuracy of DTI prediction compared to docking calculations.